wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 :::
 ::::

-<a id="t-1-i-13"></a>13.&emsp;Miracles are both beginnings and endings, and so they alter the temporal order. ^2^They are always affirmations of rebirth, which seem to go back but really go forward. ^3^They undo the past in the present, and thus release the future.
+<a name="t-1-i-13"></a>13.&emsp;Miracles are both beginnings and endings, and so they alter the temporal order. ^2^They are always affirmations of rebirth, which seem to go back but really go forward. ^3^They undo the past in the present, and thus release the future.

 ::::tabs
 ::: tab Expanded
-Miracles are both beginnings and endings, and so they [miracles] alter the temporal order. ^2^They [miracles] are always affirmations of rebirth, which [affirmations] seem to go back but really go forward. ^3^They [miracles] undo the past in the present, and thus release the future.
+13.&emsp;Miracles are both beginnings and endings, and so they [miracles] alter the temporal order. ^2^They [miracles] are always affirmations of rebirth, which [affirmations] seem to go back but really go forward. ^3^They [miracles] undo the past in the present, and thus release the future.
 :::
 ::: tab Substituted
-Miracles are both beginnings and endings, and so miracles alter the temporal order. ^2^Miracles are always affirmations of rebirth; affirmations seem to go back but really go forward. ^3^Miracles undo the past in the present, and thus release the future.
+13.&emsp;Miracles are both beginnings and endings, and so miracles alter the temporal order. ^2^Miracles are always affirmations of rebirth; affirmations seem to go back but really go forward. ^3^Miracles undo the past in the present, and thus release the future.
 :::
 ::: tab Simplified
 Miracles change time by changing beginnings and endings.
 Miracles allow rebirth.
 A rebirth does not change the past.
 A rebirth brings past and future into the present.